vestalux/sljekyll/news/_posts/2017-01-05-harry-potter-night.md

 * [Chantry Library's event](/events/chantry-2017-02-02-harry-potter-night/) is run in association with Ipswich Children's Book Group, and promises magical activities and food and drink from the wizarding world.
 Attendees are encouraged to dress up as Harry Potter characters.

 * [Felixstowe Library's event](/events/felixstowe-2017-02-02-harry-potter-night/) not only promises 'storytelling and magical activities' but also the chance to meet characters from the books and shop at Flourish and Blotts.
+SOLD OUT.

 * [Gainsborough's event](/events/gainsborough-2017-02-02-harry-potter/) promises all the Hogwarts classes and characters, including potions with Professor Snape, transfiguration with Professor McGonagall and care of magical creatures with Hagrid.